garden-io/garden/docs/reference/commands.md

   # The output log from the run.
   log:

-  namespaceStatus:
-    pluginName:

-    # Valid RFC1035/RFC1123 (DNS) label (may contain lowercase letters, numbers and dashes, must start with a letter,
-    # and cannot end with a dash) and must not be longer than 63 characters.
-    namespaceName:

-    state:

 # Local file paths to any exported artifacts from the Run's execution.
 artifacts:
 ```